jok405/React-Tic-Tac-Toe/README.md

-# React-Tic-Tac-Toe
+# React-page-setup
-A modern way to compose a classic game
+A modern way to compose standard webpages.